iPhone 12 MagSafe is the sleeper feature that could outshine 5G

 Apple's enormous reach -- Strategy Analytics estimates it will sell 180 million units next year -- means a potentially huge market for anyone looking to build MagSafe accessories.
 The opportunity is particularly rich for anyone looking at attachments beyond the basic wireless charging stand.
 Think game controllers, camera grips, selfie sticks and, yes, wireless charging battery packs that could change the way we hold or interact with an iPhone.

-"We can't wait to see the innovative way that others will use MagSafe, creating a robust and ever expanding ecosystem," Deniz Teoman, vice president of hardware systems engineering at Apple, said in the Apple presentation on Tuesday.
+"We can't wait to see the innovative way that others will use MagSafe, creating a robust and ever expanding ecosystem," Deniz Teoman, vice president of hardware systems engineering at Apple, said in Apple's virtual presentation this month.

 That isn't hyperbole.
 Apple has a way of popularizing and legitimizing tech trends, from mobile payments to wireless charging.
 Where Motorola and Essential fell short, Apple could popularize the notion of magnetic attachments.